toziegler/zig-zipf/README.md

+To improve the readability and user-friendliness of your README, consider the following enhanced version:

+---

-# Zig Zipf
+# Zig Zipf: A Zipf-Distributed RNG

+Welcome to Zig Zipf!
 This is a Zig implementation of a fast, discrete, bounded, Zipf-distributed random number generator.
+Our implementation offers a robust and efficient solution for generating (Zipf-distributed)[https://en.wikipedia.org/wiki/Zipf%27s_law] numbers, ideal for various applications ranging from statistical modeling, natural language processing, database benchmarking and load testing.

+## Background

-This implementation is effectively a direct port of  [Jon Gjengset's zipf implementation  in Rust](https://github.com/jonhoo/rust-zipf)  which itself is a port of Apache Common's RejectionInversionZipfSampler, written in Java.
+Our work is a direct port of Jon Gjengset's zipf implementation in Rust, which can be found [here](https://github.com/jonhoo/rust-zipf).
+This Rust implementation is itself a port of the Apache Commons' RejectionInversionZipfSampler, originally written in Java.
-Both are based on the method described by Wolfgang Hörmann and Gerhard Derflinger in Rejection-inversion to generate variates from monotone discrete distributions from ACM Transactions on Modeling and Computer Simulation (TOMACS) 6.3 (1996).
+The foundational method for our implementation is sourced from the research by Wolfgang Hörmann and Gerhard Derflinger in their paper "Rejection-inversion to generate variates from monotone discrete distributions," published in ACM Transactions on Modeling and Computer Simulation (TOMACS) 6.3 (1996).

-## Minimal Example
+## Quick Start: Minimal Example

+Get started quickly with this minimal example in Zig:

 ```zig
 const std = @import("std");